Kehlsteinhaus: Use

 Hitler first visited on 16 September 1938 and returned to inaugurate it on 20 April 1939, his 50th birthday, though it was not intended as a birthday gift.

-There are two ways to approach and enter the building: the road and the Kehlsteinhaus elevator.
+Two ways are used to approach and enter the building, the road and the Kehlsteinhaus elevator.
 Hitler did not trust the elevator, continually expressed his reservations of its safety, and disliked using it; his biggest fear was that the elevator's winch mechanism on the roof would attract a lightning strike.
 Bormann took great pains never to mention the two serious lightning strikes that occurred during construction.

 The Kehlsteinhaus lies several hundred metres away from the Berghof, Hitler's summer home.
 In a rare diplomatic engagement, Hitler received departing French ambassador André François-Poncet on 18 October 1938, here.
-It was he who coined the name "Eagle's Nest" for the building while later describing the experience; this has since become a commonly used name for the Kehlsteinhaus.
+He was who coined the name "Eagle's Nest" for the building, while later describing the experience; this has since become a commonly used name for the Kehlsteinhaus.

 A wedding reception for Eva Braun's sister Gretl was held there following her marriage to Hermann Fegelein on 3 June 1944.
 While Hitler more often than not left the entertaining duties to others, he believed the house presented an excellent opportunity to entertain important and impressionable guests.

-Referred to as the "D-Haus", short for "Diplomatic Reception House", the Kehlsteinhaus is often conflated with the teahouse on Mooslahnerkopf Hill near the Berghof, which Hitler walked to daily after lunch.
+Referred to as the "D-Haus", short for "Diplomatic Reception House", the Kehlsteinhaus is often conflated with the teahouse on Mooslahnerkopf Hill near the Berghof, to which Hitler walked daily after lunch.
 The teahouse was demolished by the Bavarian government after the war, due to its connection to Hitler.